Reddy16293/SmartAttendance/SETUP_GUIDE.md

-# Smart Attendance - College Attendance Management System — Setup Guide
+# Smart Attendance — Setup Guide

 A step-by-step guide to running the College Attendance Management System locally for development and testing.